Heel Pain Treatment

 What is Endoscopic Plantar Fasciotomy?

-Endoscopic Plantar Fasciotomy is a recent advance in foot surgery for the correction of Heel Spur Syndrome and Plantar Fasciitis.
+Endoscopic Plantar Fasciotomy is used for the correction of Heel Spur Syndrome and Plantar Fasciitis.
 The technique allows for a quick recovery and a faster return to normal activity.
 The procedure is performed by utilizing specially designed instruments that allow the surgeon to directly visualize the foot structures on a video screen.
-It involves an outpatient surgical visit that takes approximately 20 minutes and only requires 2 small incisions.
+It involves an outpatient surgical visit that takes approximately 15-20 minutes and only requires two small incisions.

 What is Heel Spur Syndrome?